Pamana Awards (FANHS RG) PAST EVENTS

 2017 Pamana Event

-In conjunction with the Filipino American History Month (October), the 8th Pamana event will be conducted on October 21, 2017, Saturday at 2:00 pm, Hotel Cascada.
+In conjunction with the Filipino American History Month (October), the 8th Pamana event will be conducted on October 21, 2017, Saturday at 2:00 pm, Wyndham Hotel (former Hotel Cascada).
 It is a FREE EVENT.
 Visit: 2017 Pamana Awards.

 Also, starting 2017, Pamana and Manoa Youth Awards will NOT be soliciting nominations.
 The awardees will be decided by the Search Committee.